Tabular Data Generation Models: An In-Depth Survey and Performance Benchmarks with Extensive Tuning: Typology of Models for Tabular Data Generation

-The most popular non-iterative or ``\textit{push-forward}'' neural networks for tabular data generation are Variational Auto-Encoders (\textsc{vae}) \cite{kingma2014auto} and Generative Adversarial Networks (\textsc{gan}) \cite{goodfellow2020generative}.
+The most popular non-iterative or ``\textit{push-forward}'' neural networks for tabular data generation are Variational Auto-Encoders (VAE)~\cite{kingma2014auto} and Generative Adversarial Networks (GAN)~\cite{goodfellow2020generative}.
 A few papers also consider self-normalizing flows \cite{tabak2013family}.
-One of the simplest \textsc{vae} architecture for tabular data is \textsc{tvae} \cite{CTGAN}.
-In its original implementation~\cite{SDV}, it consists of a one-hot encoding for categorical variables coupled with a Gaussian Mixture Model normalization scheme (\textsc{gmm}) for continuous features.
+One of the simplest VAE architecture for tabular data is TVAE~\cite{CTGAN}.
+In its original implementation~\cite{SDV}, it consists of a one-hot encoding for categorical variables coupled with a Gaussian Mixture Model normalization scheme (GMM) for continuous features.
 The encoder/decoder architecture is a simple stack of linear layers.
 Several variants have been proposed to improve from this baseline.
-In \cite{ma2020vaem} the \textsc{gmm} normalization is replaced by a two-step training that first fits the marginals then fits the inter-dependencies.
-In \cite{zhao2021ctab, c2st22}, several normalization schemes were tested as a replacement for the \textsc{gmm} normalization.
-Other variants of \textsc{vae} use differentiable oblivious trees to ensure privacy \cite{vardhan2020generating}.
-In \cite{liu2023goggle} the \textsc{vae} is coupled with a Graph Neural Network (GNN).
-For our benchmark, we followed \cite{c2st22} and used a customized version of \textsc{tvae} which allows for an optimized choice of the architecture and of the feature encoder.
+In \cite{ma2020vaem} the GMM normalization is replaced by a two-step training that first fits the marginals then fits the inter-dependencies.
+In \cite{zhao2021ctab, c2st22}, several normalization schemes were tested as a replacement for the GMM normalization.
+Other variants of VAE use differentiable oblivious trees to ensure privacy \cite{vardhan2020generating}.
+In \cite{liu2023goggle} the VAE is coupled with a Graph Neural Network (GNN).

 The most popular method to generate tabular data is certainly adversarial training \cite{Jordon2018PATEGANGS, park2018data,camino2018generating,baowaly2019synthesizing,chen2019faketables, CTGAN,koivu2020synthetic,zhao2021ctab,sauber2022use, fonseca2023tabular, watson2023adversarial}.
-It would not be exaggerated to affirm that every exotic variant of \textsc{gan}s has been tested on tabular data generation, but the most successful architectures seem to be the ones based on Wasserstein \textsc{gan}s~\cite{arjovsky2017wasserstein} such as \textsc{ctgan}~\cite{CTGAN}. \textsc{ctgan} is the base architecture that we selected for our benchmark.
+It would not be exaggerated to affirm that every exotic variant of GANs has been tested on tabular data generation, but the most successful architectures seem to be the ones based on Wasserstein GANs~\cite{arjovsky2017wasserstein} such as CTGAN~\cite{CTGAN}.
+CTGAN is the base architecture that we selected for our benchmark.
 As mentioned in \cite{zhao2021ctab, c2st22}, the feature encoding scheme is critical, especially for numerical features.
-For this reason we customized the \textsc{ctgan} code as we did for \textsc{tvae}, to allow for a choice of architecture and feature encoders.
+For this reason we customized the CTGAN code as we did for TVAE, to allow for a choice of architecture and feature encoders.